Getting to Know Your Neighborhood: Central Square

 450 Massachusetts Ave.

 With booths, counters, and stools, Veggie Galaxy has the feel of a classic diner.
 It also has a classic diner menu—omelets, pancakes, fries, burgers, sandwiches, and pies galore—but with a twist.
 As its name suggests, you won’t find a traditional club sandwich with bacon, a tuna melt, or a beef hamburger here.
-What you will find is baked mac and cheese with diced seitan, a portobello patty melt, a sweet potato black bean burger, and a club sandwich made with grilled tempeh bacon, smoked tofu, fresh tomato, romaine, red onion, basil pesto, and roasted garlic mayo.
-The restaurant also offers oodles of vegan options (vegan cheese can be substituted) and a separate gluten-free menu.
+What you will find is baked mac and cheese (with diced seitan, caramelized onion, broccoli, peas, and tomato, topped with an herbed panko crust), a portobello patty melt, a sweet potato black bean burger, and a club sandwich made with grilled tempeh bacon, smoked tofu, fresh tomato, romaine, red onion, basil pesto, and roasted garlic mayo.
+The restaurant also offers oodles of vegan options (vegan cheese can be substituted) and has an in-house vegan bakery.
 And, in the spirit of all great American diners, breakfast is served all day.

 The Middle East Restaurant and Nightclub

-Opened in 1970 as a Lebanese restaurant, the Middle East and Zuzu Restaurant and Nightclub offers first-rate Middle Eastern cuisine and is a fixture of Boston’s rock music scene.
-With four venues, the Middle East showcases local and national acts.
-Downstairs houses the larger shows, the Upstairs hosts local bands and smaller touring acts, and the Corner contains the larger restaurant and a stage.
-Zuzu has a separate kitchen; its Soulelujah dance night on Saturdays, when DJs spin soul, funk, and R&B, is wildly popular.
-With at least one performance every night of the week, there’s always something happening at the Middle East.
+Opened in 1970 as a Lebanese restaurant, the Middle East and Restaurant and Nightclub offers first-rate Middle Eastern cuisine and is a fixture of Boston’s rock music scene.
+With five venues under one roof, the Middle East showcases local and national touring acts.
+Downstairs houses the larger shows, with a capacity of 550, Upstairs hosts smaller touring acts, with a capacity of 200, and Sonia, which can accommodate 330, hosts mid-sized crowds.
+The Corner contains the larger restaurant and a stage with a front bar.
+And Zuzu has a separate kitchen and menu—and a wildly popular dance night on Saturdays, when DJs spin soul, funk, and R&B. With at least one performance every night of the week, there’s always something happening at the Middle East.

 Happy Lamb Hot Pot